Cholmes24/JID-0338/README.md

     * Select ‘SQL Init Script.sql.’

     * Execute the contents of the file to build the scorecardv5 database structure.
-(If using MySQL Workbench, click the lightning bolt symbol located at the top of the SQL prompt.)
+(If using MySQL Workbench, click the lightning bolt symbol located at the top of the SQL prompt.)<br/><br/>

 ### INSTALLATION INSTRUCTIONS